-NIBE complies not only with laws and regulations regarding financial reporting, but also with internal instructions and policies set out in a finance handbook.
-These are applied by all companies in the Group, along with systems aimed at ensuring effective internal control of financial reporting.
+NIBE complies not only with laws and regulations in respect of financial reporting, but also with internal instructions and policies set out in the Group’s Finance Handbook.
+These are applied by all companies in the Group, along with systems aimed at ensuring effective internal controls in financial reporting.

 Consolidated financial statements containing comprehensive analyses and comments are prepared each quarter for the Group and its business areas.
-Earnings are also monitored monthly.
+Monitoring also takes place monthly.

 There are finance functions and controllers with responsibility for accounting, reporting and the analysis of financial trends at Group level, business area level and unit level.